 I have listed these as follows:

-For an average Type 6 bald scalp of dimensions say 12 cm. x 20 cm. there is a bald area of about 200 sq. cm..
+For an average Type, 6 bald scalp of dimensions says 12 cm. x 20 cm. there is a bald area of about 200 sq. cm.
 Even at a density of only 40 hairs per sq. cm. this will require 8000 hairs.
-This can be achieved with the use of 3500 follicular unit grafts or 2000 small minigrafts if distributed evenly throughout.
+This can be achieved with the use of 3500 follicular unit grafts or 2000 small mini grafts if distributed evenly throughout.
 Most surgeons prefer to place in excess of 60 hairs per cm sq. along the frontal hair zone and this can be achieved in a single session by some skillful surgical teams with very suitable patients.
 (36)

-Operative blood loss may be greatly reduced with this technique with beneficial effects for patient and surgeon.
+Operative blood loss may be greatly reduced with this technique with beneficial effects for patients and surgeons.
 The operation proceeds much more smoothly without the operative site obscured by blood and recently inserted rafts continually "popping".
-For the patient there is the advantage of less total blood-loss and decreased postoperative swelling and bruising around the forehead and eyelids.
+For the patient, there is the advantage of less total blood-loss and decreased postoperative swelling and bruising around the forehead and eyelids.

-At a recent survey 73% of respondents were using the multi-blade knife.
-(47) On the other hand it is interesting that most of those using the stereoscopic microscopes now use a single blade (48) The argument is that follicular damage is proportional to the length of unmonitored incision line.
-For a single 15 cm strip there will be approximately 30 cm of cut which is all made under visual control.
-With a multi blade knife, it is claimed that only the top blade can be closely supervised and the other 2 - 9 blades cut blindly through the donor tissues.
+In a recent survey, 73% of respondents were using the multi-blade knife.
+(47) On the other hand, it is interesting that most of those using the stereoscopic microscopes now use a single blade (48) The argument is that follicular damage is proportional to the length of the unmonitored incision line.
+For a single 15 cm strip, there will be approximately 30 cm of cut which is all made under visual control.
+With a multi-blade knife, it is claimed that only the top blade can be closely supervised and the other 2 - 9 blades cut blindly through the donor tissues.